rodeloescueta/amqp.node/index.md

  * `codec` procedures for parsing and serialising values;
  *  `defs` generated code for encoding and decoding protocol methods;
     and,
- * `frame` for turning a byte stream into decoded frames and vice-versa.
+ * `frames` for turning a byte streams into decoded frames and vice-versa.

 Connection state is maintained in a `Connection` object (module